dirk-jacobs/sequelize-starter/README.md

    - DB_USER=root
    - DB_PASSWORD=123456
 - Specify the dialect in db.js
 - Create the database and add a number of records by running the command : 'npm run db'.
-This command is in the package.json and runs a number of js-scripts.
+This command is in the package.json and runs a number of js-scripts. **WATCH OUT !** This will re-create all the tables and delete any new data.
 - Run your backend with the command 'npm run dev:api'